yangsibai/better-domains/README.md

 ## Better domains

-List domains which is four letters and:
+List domains which is:

 + all letters
 + or all numbers
++ or contain specific keyword

 ### LICENSE